Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 2. Visit Sweet Water Lake, Arambol

 When you’re at Arambol beach in North Goa, you absolutely CANNOT miss visiting the Sweet Water Lake there.
 To reach the lake from Arambol beach, walk through the tunnel on the right side of the beach.
 You’ll come to a smaller, more secluded beach and the lake will be on the opposite side of the beach.
 Before you ask, yes you can swim in the lake.
-Yes, there are beach shacks nearby for food and drinks.
+It’s one of the best things to do in Arambol.
+And yes, there are beach shacks nearby for food and drinks.
 And yes, there is even a stay option there.

 3. Hiking in the Forest